-An exciting exhibition, celebrating the inspiring women of Glamis is to be exhibited at Glamis Castle from 6th May – 31st October 2021, introducing exciting new exhibits.
+An exhibition, celebrating the inspiring women of Glamis is to be exhibited at Glamis Castle from 6th May – 31st October 2021, introducing exciting new exhibits.

 Glamis Castle is recognized as the family home of the Earls of Strathmore and Kinghorne, but women have played a major role in the history of Glamis.
-Ranging from Queens and Princesses to Countesses and businesswomen, botanists, composers, novelists, poets, philanthropists, servants and charity workers, the women of Glamis have remarkable stories to tell and Glamis would not be what it is today without them.
-This exhibition recognizes the valuable contributions these women have made to history from the late 14th century to the present.
+Ranging from queens and princesses to countesses and businesswomen, botanists, composers, novelists, poets, philanthropists, servants and charity workers, the women of Glamis have remarkable stories to tell and this exhibition recognizes the valuable contributions these women have made to history from the late 14th century to the present.